How to negotiate with insurance companies after an accident

 4. Expect Low Initial Offers

 Insurance adjusters often start with low offers, aiming to test your reaction.
 Do not accept the first offer.
 Instead, emphasize the strengths of your case, explain your settlement figure, and provide a counteroffer that reflects your needs.
+Read more on how to maximize your personal injury compensation to avoid lowball offers.

 5. Communicate Effectively